-How big is diabetes?
+How to prevent diabetes?

 Approximately 415 million people are affected by diabetes worldwide and it is estimated this will increase to 642 million people by 2040.
-Prevention of obesity and type 2 diabetes is one of our biggest public health challenges.
-The World Health Organization states that promoting healthy diets and increasing physical activity will help reduce the occurrence of obesity and TD2, and will accrue additional benefits by reducing complications among people with all types of diabetes.
+Prevention of obesity and type 2 diabetes (T2D) is one of our biggest public health challenges.
+The World Health Organization states that promoting healthy diets and increasing physical activity will help reduce the occurrence of obesity and T2D, and will accrue additional benefits by reducing complications among people with all types of diabetes.

 Healthy diets and diabetes prevention